cestastanford/imaginedsf/DEPLOY.md

 ====================
 Follow these instructions to deploy this code to a live WordPress installation.

-1. Upload Advanced Custom Fields Pro with an autoload file to `wp-content/mu-plugins`.
+1. With npm installed, run `npm i && npm run prod-build`.
-2. Upload the `./imaginedsf-custom-theme` directory to `wp-content/themes`.
+2. From the WordPress admin, install the Advanced Custom Fields Pro plugin and activate it.
-3. In the WordPress admin panel, activate the Imagined San Francisco Custom Theme.
+3. From the WordPress admin, install the `./imaginedsf-custom-theme` theme and activate it.
-4. In the WordPress admin panel, import the `./pages.xml` file.
+5. From the WordPress admin panel, import the `./pages.xml` file.
-5. Import any other WordPress content backups.
+6. Import any other WordPress content backups.
-6. Go!
+7. Go!